Azam-Shi/PPBS-DL-Fundation-Models/README.md

 ## Papers and Code

-**Link status.** Code/server links are included when a public repository or webserver could be identified. `TBD` means that a direct public implementation link should be checked before posting the final repository.
+Code/server links are included when a public repository or webserver could be identified. `TBD` means that a direct public implementation link should be checked before posting the final repository.

 ### Partner-independent PPBS prediction